-I recently bought a new Dell Inspiron 7437 and one of the first few things I did was to dual boot the pre-installed Windows 8 with Ubuntu 14.04.
+I recently bought a new Dell Inspiron 7437 and one of the first few things I did was to dual boot the pre-installed Windows with Ubuntu.
 My older laptop did not have Bluetooth, strange but true.
-This is why I never noticed that Bluetooth is always on at each boot in Ubuntu.
+This is why I never noticed that bluetooth is always on at each boot in Ubuntu.

-In today’s quick post, I’ll share with you how to disable Bluetooth by default at each start up.
+In this quick post, I’ll share with you how to disable Bluetooth by default at each start up.

-Open a terminal and use the following command to install gksu, if you dot have it installed it already.
+Open a terminal and use the following command to open gedit with sudo:

 It will open the rc.local file.
 Just add the following line just before exit 0.